mjs249/IT202-451/README.md

 # IT202-451
 Michael Sluka
 IT202-451
-I enjoy learning about technology!
+I enjoy learning about technology.